rbrtsmith/rbrtsmith.github.io/_posts/2015-02-13-javascript-patterns-closure.md

 This is a continuation of the post
-[JavaScript patterns the iife](http://rbrtsmith.com/2015/02/javascript-patterns-the-iife/) Closure is one of the most important mechanisms in the JavaScript langauge, without closure we would be unable to pass functions around as parameters in the manner that we do.
+[JavaScript patterns the iife](http://rbrtsmith.com/2015/02/javascript-patterns-the-iife/) Closure is one of the most important mechanisms in the JavaScript langauge, without closure we would be unable to pass functions around as arguments in the manner that we do.
 Closure allows us to write JavaScript with huge expressive power and as a result the whole language opens up.